brandonwong55/Better-Than-Chrome/README.md

 </h1>

 <h3 align="center">
-  A Firefox theme meant to emulate Chrome with a few improvements.
+  A Firefox theme meant to emulate Chrome with a few enhancements/improvements.
 </h3>

 ## About